Sevenforest/Digital-Cosmology/README_en.md

 * Past Data: `Encrypted Noise`
 * Observation: `SELECT * FROM Screen WHERE Detector = 'D1'`
 * Result: `Interference Pattern`
+*(You can experience this filtering process in the Interactive Lab.)*

 ### 3. Sensitivity Analysis & Detection Limits
 The simulation code in this repository now includes a **Sensitivity Analysis** module that accounts for instrumental noise.